-a) The Complainant has reasonable grounds for believing that they will be at real risk of intimidation, victimisation or physical harm if their identity is disclosed.

-- b) The Complainant is an officer who works closely with the Subject Member, and they are afraid of the consequences to their employment if their identity is disclosed. - c) The Complainant suffers from a serious health condition, which might be adversely affected if their identity is disclosed.
+- a) The Complainant has reasonable grounds for believing that they will be at real risk of intimidation, victimisation or physical harm if their identity is disclosed. - b) The Complainant is an officer who works closely with the Subject Member and they are afraid of the consequences to their employment if their identity is disclosed. - c) The Complainant suffers from a serious health condition, which might be adversely affected if their identity is disclosed.

-If the Monitoring Officer decides to refuse a request by the Complainant for confidentiality, they will offer the Complainant the option to withdraw the complaint, rather than proceed with disclosure of the Complainant's identity.
+If the Monitoring Officer decides to refuse a request by the Complainant for confidentiality, he/she will offer the Complainant the option to withdraw the complaint, rather than proceed with disclosure of the Complainant's identity.

 As a matter of fairness and natural justice, the Subject Member should also be informed of the nature of the complaint.
-If however, the Monitoring Officer considers that disclosure of details of the complaint to the Subject Member might prejudice the investigation, the Monitoring Officer can agree to delay notifying the Subject Member until consideration of the complaint has progressed sufficiently.
+If however the Monitoring Officer considers that disclosure of details of the complaint to the Subject Member might prejudice the investigation, the Monitoring Officer can agree to delay notifying the Subject Member until consideration of the complaint has progressed sufficiently.

 It is important, first, to preserve the integrity of the complaints process and, second, to minimise any negative impact of the complaint on all the people affected by it, that information relating to the complaint is treated as confidential.
 The assessment of complaints will therefore be conducted by the Monitoring Officer in private.
 The parties to a complaint are expected to maintain confidentiality as well.
 Parties are not prohibited from discussing the complaint to seek advice and support; however, it should not be discussed in the public domain.
-Details in relation to complaints will only become publicly available if there is a finding of a breach of the Code of Conduct either at the initial assessment stage or following full investigation.
-Further information on publication of complaints is given below.
-Where the Monitoring Officer has agreed to the identity of the complainant being confidential, for reasons set out in this paragraph, this confidentiality will be maintained unless there is a legal requirement to disclose.